kyphan38/web/assets/docs/technical/linux - ongoing/1-understand-and-use-essential-tools.md

 List files and directories

-- `ls`: lists the contents of a directory
+- `ls`: Lists the contents of a directory

 ```bash
 ls